Code-Institute-Submissions/amcali-project-1/README.md

 ## Demo ##
-A live demo can be found [here] (https://www.github.com/amcali/project-1)
+A live demo can be found here: https://www.github.com/amcali/project-1

 ## UX ##